thibaudszy/ngit-cli/README.md

 ### erase

-Shows a selectable list of branches can delete.
+Shows a selectable list of branches you can delete.
 By default, it only deletes local branches but you can pass the `--all` or `-a` flag to also delete the branch(es) in the remote.
 This list is a multiselect, which allows deleting multiple branches at once.

 ![ngit erase](https://i.imgur.com/OIycm9j.png)